LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 Now that we've finished the networking code, all that's left is to patch the compiled mod assembly with Unity Netcode Weaver/Patcher.
 Before we can do so, we need to prepare the mod for patching.

-First, ***ensure that you are using netstandard2.1 [as aforementioned.](/custom-networking?id=other-setup-required)***

-Second, make sure that there is a .pdb file when you build your plugin.
+1. Make sure that there is a .pdb file when you build your plugin.
 If it is not there, make sure that Debug Symbols is set to `Portable` and not embedded.

-Finally, add the following code to your main Plugin.cs file, and make sure the method only runs **once**:
+2. Add the following code to your main Plugin.cs file, and make sure the method only runs **once**:

 ```cs
 private static void NetcodeWeaver()